 If the file name has no extension, it is displayed as plain text.

-With Dispatcher version 4.1.11 you can cache response headers.
-If you do not cache response headers on Dispatcher be aware that the MIME-type is part of the HTTP header.
-As such, if your AEM application returns files that do not have a recognized file ending, and rely on the MIME-type instead, these files may be incorrectly displayed.
+The MIME-type is part of the HTTP header, and as such, Dispatcher does not cache it.
+If your AEM application returns files that do not have a recognized file ending, but rely on the MIME-type instead, these files may be incorrectly displayed.

 To make sure that files are cached properly, follow these guidelines: